intave/documentation/guides/intave-01-getting-started.md

 # Getting started
 ## Purchase
-The first step is to buy Intave, available at [https://intave.de](https://intave.de)
+In case you don't already have Intave, it is available at [https://intave.de](https://intave.de)

-## Installation
+## Install
 #### Installing Intave with Bootstrap
 1. [Download Intave Bootstrap](https://app.intave.de/download)
 2. Copy the downloaded file into your server's plugin folder.